221,319+ Shopify dropshippers are using Debutify. What about you?

 Keywords help search engine users find your Shopify store and help search engine bots make sense of your content in order to index it.
 This is why you need to select keywords that appeal to both human visitors and search engines in order to have a solid SEO marketing strategy.

-The first step to keyword research is putting yourself in your ideal customers’ shoes and wasking yourself, “What search terms would I use to find the products I sell?”
-Buyer personas, online forums and the latest social media trends in your product niche can all give you a sense of this.
+The first step to keyword research is putting yourself in your ideal customers’ shoes and walking yourself, “What search terms would I use to find the products I sell?”
+Buyer personas, online forums, and the latest social media trends in your product niche can all give you a sense of this.

 3. Optimize Your Web Content

-Once you know which know which keywords and terms to target, the next step is optimize your whole website for them by including them wherever is appropriate in your title tags, meta descriptions, URLs, image alt-text, homepage, product descriptions and blog content.
+Once you know which keywords and terms to target, the next step is to optimize your whole website for them by including them wherever is appropriate in your title tags, meta descriptions, URLs, image alt-text, homepage, product descriptions, and blog content.